 If you want to learn more, we’ve got a full article about how to eat a good bulking diet.

-If you want a full diet guide, including an entire recipe book full of convenient bulking meals, check out our Bony to Beastly Program.
+If you want a full diet guide, including a recipe book full of convenient bulking meals, check out our Bony to Beastly Program.

 Bulking Can Be Hard for Skinny Guys